 The regional groundwater flow system occurs under the intermediate system and is recharged at the upper part of the alluvial fan by river water seepage and lateral flow within the mountainous area and discharges at the basin center into terminal lakes resulting in evaporation.
-Groundwater flow paths are significantly controlled by the lithology (Fig.8), and divided from the intermediate system by the continuous aquitard at a depth of 290 m.
-Aquifers of this system have very low renewal rates with residence times up to and greater than 20,000 years.
-The modelled cycle water quantity of the regional system is only 3.05%.
-Groundwater chemistry is mainly influenced by water-rock interaction in this system, except for that of shallow aquifers in discharge area (Zone 5) which are strongly influenced by evaporation.
-Due to the substantial difference of residence time, water-rock interaction results in different hydrochemical characteristics from the other aquifer system.
+Groundwater flow paths are significantly controlled by the lithology (Figure 8), and divided from the intermediate system by a continuous aquitard at a depth of 290 m.
+Aquifers of this system have very low water renewal rates with residence times up to and greater than 20,000 years.
+The modelled cycle water quantity of the regional system is only approximately 3%.
+Groundwater chemistry is mainly influenced by water-rock interaction in this system, except for shallow aquifers in the discharge area (Zone 5) which are strongly influenced by evaporation.
+Due to the substantial difference of residence time, water-rock interaction results in much different hydrochemical characteristics from the other aquifer systems.
 Groundwater that was presented as fresh water with a dominant water type of HCO3·Cl-Ca·Mg·Na in the alluvial fan (Zone 2) and overflow zone (Zone 3), become a brackish water type (HCO3·Cl- Na) and a saline water type (Cl-Na) in the middle-lower stream area (Zone 4), and has evolved to be a brine water type mainly composed of Cl-Mg in the low-lying discharge area (Zone 5).

 6 Conclusions

-Hydrochemistry, isotopes and 2-dimentional groundwater flow modelling were used to obtain insight into the origin, flow regime and hydrogeochemical evolution of groundwater in a typical arid endorheic watershed in Qaidam Basin, Tibetan plateau.
+Previous studies on arid closed basins such as the Great Artesian Basin, Murray Basin, Death Valley and Minqin Basin have established a lot of typical groundwater circulation and evolution regimes.
+While the Qaidam basin, a typical arid sedimentary closed basin formed with the uplift of the Tibetan plateau, has groundwater circulation patterns characterized by the complex tectonic activities, paleo climate variation, arid climate characteristics, sedimentary lithology, and systematic evolution from fresh to salt water.
+Studies of this basin can enhance the understanding of groundwater origin, flow regime and hydrogeochemical evolution in such complex tectonic influenced arid sedimentary closed basins worldwide.
+Integration of hydrogeochemistry, isotopes and 2-dimentional groundwater flow modelling was used to obtain insight into the hydrogeology in a typical arid endorheic watershed represented by the Qaidam Basin, Tibetan plateau.
 A number of key findings have come out of this study.

 The groundwater in the basin originates from precipitation and melt water in the mountainous areas to the south.
-Groundwater in the alluvial fan is recharged directly by modern river water seepage and mountainous lateral inflow, and has a rapid flow rate.
+Groundwater in the alluvial fan is recharged directly as a result of modern river water seepage and mountainous lateral inflow, and has a rapid flow rate.
 Shallow phreatic waters in the overflow zone and the middle-lower stream area are supported by local and intermediate groundwater flow systems, and have a close chemical and isotopic relationship with surface water.
-Deep confined groundwater in the overflow zone and the middle-lower stream area are recharged from paleo meteoric water during the late Pleistocene and Holocene under a cold climate based on stable water isotopic data results.
-Groundwater in the low-lying depression (basin center) is ancient brines possibly migrated from the western Qaidam Basin due to the uplift of the western basin in the geological past.
+Deep confined groundwater in the overflow zone and the middle-lower stream area are recharged from paleo meteoric water during the late Pleistocene and Holocene under a cold climate based on the results for stable water isotopic analyses.
+Groundwater in the low-lying depression (basin center) is ancient brines which have possibly migrated from the western Qaidam Basin due to the uplift of the western basin in the geological past.
 Shallow phreatic aquifers in the low-lying depression (basin center) are also seasonally recharged by modern surface water during flooding periods.